Asher Lopatin: Biographical information

 Lopatin is a graduate of the Maimonides School and received a B.A. in International Relations and Islamic Studies from Boston University.
 In 1989, he was awarded a Master of Philosophy from the University of Oxford in Medieval Arabic Thought.
 He has also done doctoral work at Oxford on Islamic fundamentalist attitudes toward Jews, authoring a chapter on Muslim–Jewish relations entitled "The Uncircumcised Jewish Heart (in Islamic and Qur'anic Thought)."
 Lopatin's academic honors include being a Rhodes Scholar, a Wexner Fellow, a Truman Scholar, and a Boston University Trustee Scholar.
 He is a member of Phi Beta Kappa.
 He received rabbinic ordination (semikhah) from both Rabbi Isaac Elchanan Theological Seminary of Yeshiva University in New York City in 1996 and Rabbi Aharon Soloveichik.
 Lopatin also received honorary semikhah from Yeshivat Chovevei Torah (YCT) in 2002.

 Lopatin was the spiritual leader of Anshe Sholom B'nai Israel, a synagogue in Chicago's Lakeview neighborhood.
 He and his wife Rachel were founders of the multi-denominational Chicago Jewish Day School.

 In 2006, during the political battle over the Chicago City Council ban on the sale of foie gras, Lopatin was widely quoted supporting the ban on the grounds that the Torah prohibits cruelty to animals, saying: "Chopped liver is good, but foie gras is bad."

 In 2009, Lopatin proposed plans for a group of 200 families to immigrate to Israel and settle in the Negev.
 The plan was postponed indefinitely due to a serious illness in the Lopatin family.

 In February 2012, Lopatin participated in an Indonesia Interfaith Middle East Peace Tour.
 Five rabbis, four Christian clergy, and three American Muslim clerics traveled through Indonesia (meeting with 12 Indonesian Muslim clerics), Dubai, Jerusalem, Ramallah, and Washington, D.C.
 Lopatin made blog posts about the journey on the website Morethodoxy.org.

 On August 30, 2012, YCT's rabbinical school announced that Lopatin would succeed Rabbi Avi Weiss, its founder, as president of the organization.

 In August 2017, Lopatin announced that the 2017–2018 academic year would be his last as president of YCT.

+On August 31, 2026, Lopatin published an opinion piece endorsing Republican Mike Rogers for Michigan's open U.S. Senate seat.